harshmoney123/lireddit/lireddit-server/readme.md

 For some reason, importing a file in a seperate folder you need to use ../ depending on how many layers up the file is.
 Can't just use Ctrl+.

 To get the playground, added this piece of code in index file where the apollo server was generated:
 plugins: [
 ApolloServerPluginLandingPageGraphQLPlayground({
 // options
 })
 ],

+When using nodemailer, this code snipped is required to make it work ->
+tls: {
+rejectUnauthorized: false, // This is required
+},